A Clash Between Two Visions of the Republican Party in Alabama

 “There’s no good options,” he said, sighing.
 “I’ve tried to focus on happier things, like the holiday season.”

 “Roy Moore will be weaponized by Democrats across the country if he wins this cycle,” said Nick Everhart, a GOP strategist who has advised dozens of congressional campaigns.
-“And long-term, we’re creating a serious generationally defining party image problem standing by … a guy like Roy Moore.”
+“And long-term, we’re creating a serious generationally defining party-image problem standing by … a guy like Roy Moore.”

-Sam Nunberg, a former Trump adviser and an avowed Bannon ally, said the populist torch-bearers working to Trumpify the GOP have already been “emboldened” by Moore’s stunning primary victory, and by his political resilience in the face of multiple sexual misconduct allegations.
+Sam Nunberg, a former Trump adviser and an avowed Bannon ally, said the populist torch-bearers working to Trumpify the GOP have already been “emboldened” by Moore’s stunning primary victory, and by his political resilience in the face of multiple sexual-misconduct allegations.
 “It proves wrong the establishment mindset that outsized outsiders with personal demons and such—alleged personal demons, I should say—can’t win these races,” he told me.

 According to Nunberg, U.S. voters demonstrated definitively in 2016 that they don’t trust the scandal-obsessed news media, and that they don’t care about the improprieties that preoccupy the political class.
 “Americans want populism,” he said.
 “They want things to change.”